lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/4-cloud-hsm.md

 ## KMS vs. CloudHSM

 KMS:
-- Shared tenancy of underlying hardware
+- You're using a shared tenancy of underlying hardware
-- Automatic key rotation
+- You have Automatic key rotation
-- Automatic key generation
+- You have Automatic key generation

 CloudHSM:
 - Dedicated HSM to you
-- Full control of underlying hardware
+- You get full control of underlying hardware
-- Full control of users, groups, keys, etc.
+- You get full control of users, groups, keys, etc.
 - No automatic key rotation